mswarasi/RegDilution/README.md

 Dilution.EM.Dorfman.R – main R program to fit regression models with Dorfman two-stage pooling data.

-Note: There are 12 compiled FORTRAN subroutines and sources codes that work under the main R programs.
+Note: There are 12 compiled FORTRAN subroutines and sources codes that work under the main R programs as a means of improving computing efficiency.
+Documentation and user instructions are provided within the R programs.

 Reference: